-Audinate’s Dante VoIP protocol has proved an increasingly popular audio format for large-scale touring shows, OB vehicles as well as studio and broadcast infrastructure.
+Audinate’s Dante AoIP protocol has proved an increasingly popular audio format for large-scale touring shows, OB vehicles as well as studio and broadcast infrastructure.
 The EXBOX.MD simply converts up to 32 streams (i.e., 64 audio channels) between Dante and MADI formats, in both directions simultaneously.
-One-to-one channel matching is preserved, so that Channel n in a MADI input becomes Channel n in the Dante output, or vice-versa is the default routing.
+One-to-one channel matching, so that Channel n in a MADI input becomes Channel n in the Dante output or vice-versa is the default routing.
 The routing may be altered using the internal I/O matrix, which can be easily accessed via the web browser in a connected device.

 No setup is required other than selection of the appropriate clock source using standard Dante Controller software.
 Front panel LEDs indicate which input streams are active and locked, and also which is acting as the current clock master.

 All common sample rates are supported from 44.1 kHz to 192 kHz.
 Further LEDs confirm the rate in use.
-All common MADI formats are also supported: 48k and 96k frame rates, 56ch and 64ch, plus S/MUX.
+All common MADI formats are also supported: 48k, 96k and 192k frame rates, 56/57/64 channels, plus S/MUX.

 Three types of MADI port are fitted: i) a dual SC socket for multi/single-mode optical connection; ii) two BNC sockets (input and output); iii) an empty SFP cage for the user’s own choice of cartridge.
 The unit auto-switches to the first input type with a valid input stream, while all three outputs are always active.

 Network connection is via four RJ45 sockets – two primary and two secondary.
-An internal network switch allows redundant operation and also permits additional Dante hardware to be connected.
+An internal network switch permits additional Dante hardware to be connected.
 Thus, additional EXBOX.MD units may be cascaded to provide a greater channel count up to the maximum network capability of 512 channels.

 The unit may be powered via PoE (Power-over-Ethernet) if wished.
 Alternatively two Hirose connectors allow connection of one or two external DC PSUs (one supplied).
 As with other units in the DirectOut EXBOX series, the unit is 1U high and one-third rackwidth wide.
 An optional mounting kit is available enabling EXBOX.MD to be mounted in a 19” rack, either alone or with one or two other EXBOX or MA2CHBOX.XL units.